wu-json/curse/README.md

 ![](https://ih1.redbubble.net/image.5538369487.3481/raf,360x360,075,t,fafafa:ca443f4786.jpg)

 Local development often feels like a very special curse.
-If you've been writing code for a while, you are probably no stranger to instructions like this:
+If you've been writing code for a while, you're probably no stranger to instructions like this:

 ```
 ## Starting Application Locally

 # start local pg and redis
-docker compose-up
+docker compose up

 # build everything in monorepo
 pnpm build:all